chvancooten/NimPackt-v1/README.md

 ## Wishlist

-- Provide option to deploy `Project5` to unhook API calls before execution
+- Provide option to evade sandbox fingerprinting by performing calculations for 10-30s
 - Provide option to pack as dll library
 - A CobaltStrike plugin 🤗